 It is not possible to construct a portfolio of investments which produces a stream of income exactly matching the expected liability outgo.
 However, it is possible to construct a portfolio which represents the "minimum risk" investment position which would deliver a very high certainty of real returns above assumed CPI inflation.
-Such a portfolio would consist of a mixture of long-term index-linked, fixed interest gilts and possible swaps.
+Such a portfolio would consist mainly of a mixture of long-term index-linked, fixed interest gilts and possible "swaps".

-Investment of the Fund's assets in line with this portfolio would minimise fluctuations in the Fund's funding position between successive actuarial valuations.
+Investment of the Fund's assets in line with the minimum risk portfolio would minimise fluctuations in the Fund's ongoing funding level between successive actuarial valuations.

-If, at the valuation date, the Fund had been invested in this portfolio, then in carrying out this valuation it would not be appropriate to make any allowance for growth assets out-performance.
-This would result in real return versus CPI inflation of nil per annum at the valuation date.
-On this basis of assessment, the assessed value of the Fund's liabilities at the valuation would have been significantly higher, resulting in a funding level of 79%.
+If, at the valuation date, the Fund had been invested in this portfolio, then in carrying out the valuation it would not be appropriate to make any allowance for out-performance of the Fund investments or any adjustment to market implied inflation assumption due to supply/demand distortions in the bond markets.
+This would result in real return versus CPI inflation of [minus 1.4]% per annum at the valuation date.
+On this basis of assessment, the assessed value of the Fund's liabilities at the valuation would have been significantly higher, resulting in a funding level of [62]%.
+This is a measure of the level of reliance on future investment returns i.e. level of investment risk being taken.